-Your group must be composed of at least 10 people, be they students, faculty or full-time staff.
+- o Your interest group must be composed of at least 10 people comprised of UA students, faculty or full-time staff.
 Students must be 51% of the group.

-No duplication of active sport clubs (i.e., one club per sport).
+- o No duplication of active sport clubs (one club per sport).
 Men and Women may have separate clubs.

-Meet with the Manager, Intramurals and Sport Clubs to go over new club guidelines.
+- o Meet with the Coordinator of Competitive Sports to go over new club guidelines.

-All clubs must provide the Manager with a current contact person, address and phone number for the fall, spring, and summer.
+- o All clubs must provide the Coordinator with current contact information for officers.

-Submit a written constitution to the Office of Student Life & University Recreation.
+- o Submit a written constitution to the Office of Student Involvement & University Recreation.

-Present documented evidence of prospective members, officers and coaches.
+- o Present documented evidence of prospective members, officers, and coaches.